 Mechanical Engineering is not one area, but many.
 Over the course of two to four years, you’ll get to experience the breadth of our work.
 You might be tackling submarine design projects or warship refits.
 Equally, you might be working in oil and gas, rail network renewal or nuclear programmes.
 The possibilities are incredibly varied.

-You can find out more about the areas of our business offering places on the Mechanical Engineering programme for autumn 2017 on our website.
+Places on our Mechanical Engineering graduate programme for Autumn 2018 are available within our Marine (Bristol or Leicester), Marine (Clyde), Marine (Plymouth or Keynsham [Bristol]), Land and Nuclear sectors.
 But no matter which team you join, you could be based anywhere in the UK.
 That’s why we ask all our graduates to be flexible and willing to move during their programme.

 What you'll be doing

-The range of potential mechanical engineering activities you could be involved with is vast.
-You could work in mechanical design – producing drawings and working with manufacturers, suppliers and subcontractors right through to manufacture, installation and decommissioning.
-Or you could work on analysis and problem solving for existing equipment or systems.
-Expect plenty of onsite work – implementing designs, finding solutions to installation issues, liaising with designers and office based engineers and coordinating staff or contractors.
-And project management – liaising with customers and suppliers, planning for successful project implementation and ensuring projects run to budget and programme.
+You could work in mechanical design: producing drawings and working with manufacturers, suppliers and subcontractors right through to manufacture, installation and decommissioning.
+Equally, you could work on analysis and problem-solving for existing equipment or systems.
+There will be plenty of onsite work (e.g. implementing designs, finding solutions to installation issues, liaising with designers and office-based engineers).
+You’ll also get involved in project management too: engaging with stakeholders, planning delivery and ensuring projects run to budget and programme.

 What you'll get out of it

 You’ll get a proper overview of what we do, which will help you figure out what you love and what you’re good at.
-We’ll also support you every step of the way on your path to becoming an Incorporated or Chartered Engineer – with a competitive starting salary of £27,000 - £30,000 as you’re doing it.
-And after the programme, you’ll be in pole position for lots of roles throughout Babcock.
+We’ll also support you every step of the way on your path to becoming an Incorporated or Chartered Engineer – with a competitive starting salary of £28k-£30k.*

 What you'll need